The best camera drones in 2024: take your photography & video to the skies

 Reasons to avoid

-You want social media clips: This drone can produce 5 automatic selfies and shareable QuickShots
+✅ You want social media clips: This drone can produce five automatic selfies and shareable QuickShots.

-✅ You want to fly outdoors: The Mini 2 SE will survive Level 5 winds
+✅ You want to fly outdoors: The Mini 4K will survive Level 5 winds.

-The best way to think of the DJI Mini 2 SE in terms of quality is as a flying smartphone camera from a mid-range device.
+The DJI Mini 4K effectively replaces the DJI Mini 2 SE as the cheapest 'normal' drone in the range (the DJI Neo is a whole other thing!)
+It can be compared to a mid-range phone in terms of specs; good but not amazing.
 That, though, is a high standard these days, certainly far higher than toy drones and their shaky video because this drone can hover perfectly thanks to its onboard sensors and has a 3-axis mechanical stabilizer for its camera.

 Specifications